 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises from floods or droughts during the term of the lease.
-The boat dock, walkway, and gangway are not likely to be damaged by storm-created flooding due to their floating nature.
-However, the concrete stairs with rock walls, two planter areas with rock retaining walls, shower with concrete pad, and riprap bankline will not be able to shift in response to changing water levels and may need relocation or reinforcement in the future to withstand higher levels of flood exposure.
-During a severe drought, the boat dock may not be able to function due to low water levels in the river and could be damaged.
+The existing riprap bankline protection is a fixed feature and will not be able to shift in response to changing water levels, and therefore may need relocation or reinforcement in the future to withstand higher levels of flood exposure.